Marko-Buda/AzureCourse-Project03/README.md

 ## Introduction

 The main focus of this project was to create disposable test environments and run a variety of automated tests with the usage of Azure DevOps Pipelines.
-It is neccessary to monitor and provide insight into our application's behavior, and also determine root causes by querying the application’s custom log files.
-This is done by using Azure Log Analytics and Azure Monitor
+It is neccessary to monitor our application's behavior, and also determine root causes by querying the application’s custom log files.
+This is done by using Azure Log Analytics and Azure Monitor.
 A mocked REST API is deployed to Azure App Services.
 All the automated test execution happens mainly by using the CI/CD pipeline in Azure Pipelines.
 Three major types of tests are performed: